ulopeznovoa/ulopeznovoa.github.io/index.md

 Address: _P3i17 Bulegoa, Bilboko Ingenieritza Eskola - II Eraikina, 48013 Bilbo, Spain_.

-You can find me in some social networks like [Twitter](https://twitter.com/ulopeznovoa), LinkedIn or ResearchGate.
+You can find me in social networks like [Twitter](https://twitter.com/ulopeznovoa), [LinkedIn](https://www.linkedin.com/in/unailopez) or [ResearchGate](https://www.researchgate.net/profile/Unai_Lopez-Novoa).

-I have a [SlideShare](https://www.slideshare.net/unlopez) profile with the slides of some of my presentations/talks and a [GitHub](https://github.com/ulopeznovoa) profile with some of my software projects, including this webpage.
+I have a [SlideShare](https://www.slideshare.net/unlopez) profile with slides of some of my presentations/talks and a [GitHub](https://github.com/ulopeznovoa) profile with some software projects, including this webpage.